alexbfree/thesis/src/chapter-1.md

 This thesis is divided into five sections:

-* Section I: Background & Approach
+* Section I: Background and Approach
 * Section II: Understanding Attitudes and Desires through Participatory Case Studies
 * Section III: Defining A New Research Agenda: Human Data Relations
 * Section IV: Operationalising the Research Agenda through Design & Practice
-* Section V: Conclusions & Outlook
+* Section V: Conclusions and Outlook

 This first section, Section I, provides a thorough background and explanation to the thesis through three chapters: